Scott County imposes county-wide curfew from 9 p.m. to 5 a.m. daily until further notice

 Calls to the offices of the Iowa National Guard and Iowa Gov. Kim Reynolds’ office had not been returned to the Quad-City Times by 10 a.m.

-Davenport Police Chief Paul Sikorski said that the officer who was wounded was one of three officers riding in a vehicle that was ambushed while patrolling the area of 15th and Myrtle streets at about 3 a.m.
+Davenport Police Chief Paul Sikorski said the wounded officer was one of three officers riding in a vehicle ambushed while patrolling the area of 15th and Myrtle streets at about 3 a.m.

 An officer returned fire but Sikorski did not say if the shooter or shooters were struck.
 The Scott County Sheriff’s Department and the Iowa Division of Criminal Investigation will investigate that officer-involved shooting.